Use Cases from Publicly Available IRS Form 990 Data

 - The New York Attorney General’s Office provided over $640,000 to breast cancer organizations after recovering the funds from four nonprofits engaged in fraud.
 Open 990 data helped the office identify the perpetrators, as part of an anti-fraud campaign that has recovered approximately $1.7 million from sham charities and redistributed the funds.

-- NEW: A reporter at the Jewish Telegraphic Agency examined tax returns filed by the multi-billion-dollar Koum Family Foundation from 2015 to 2020.
+- A reporter at the Jewish Telegraphic Agency examined tax returns filed by the multi-billion-dollar Koum Family Foundation from 2015 to 2020.
 A review of IRS records collected by The Accountability Project, a search tool that includes 990 data and more than 1.5 billion public records, detailed millions of dollars in donations to a religious organization exempt from filing its mission or activity.
 Further analyzing the foundation’s donations to Jewish charities working in the United States, Eastern Europe, and Israel, the reporter investigated the outsized influence of one of the largest donors to Jewish causes in the world and the role of transparency in funding.

 - Journalists for Kaiser Health News investigated to what extent 501(c) tax-exempt hospitals complied with IRS mandates and fulfilled their nonprofit obligations to provide free and discounted medical ‘charity care’ for eligible patients.
 Analyzing 990 data reported by over 2,500 hospitals to the IRS, reporters found a high rate of nonprofit hospitals that attempted to collect medical debt from low-income patients — who they knew were likely eligible for charity care.